sagun98/node-projects/login/README.md

 			errors: errors
 		});
 	}
-	// Else create an object of new User else {
+	// Else create an object of new User(the User model will the exported below) else {
 		var newUser = new User({
 			name: name,